TheoVerhelst/OverPitch/README.md

 This project is written in Clojure, and the dependencies are listed in `project.clj`.
 The simplest way to use this project is to install [Leiningen](https://leiningen.org/) and run the command `lein deps`.
+**Note:** you may need to start a JACK server in order to properly start Overtone.

 ## Usage
 Given a the file `your-audio-file.wav` file, you can pitch-shift it by a factor